Amateur Photographer verdict

 As the market leader in DSLR cameras, it was no surprise that Canon took its time committing to full-frame mirrorless.
-But once it did, its commitment was total and we haven’t seen a new Canon DSLR since the EOS-1D X was announced in early 2020 and it has been wall to wall mirrorless cameras and lenses ever since.
+Once it did, its commitment was total and we haven’t seen a new Canon DSLR since the EOS-1D X was announced in early 2020: we’ve had back to back mirrorless cameras and lenses ever since.

 Canon EOS R6 at a glance